 Whenever there are changes and transformation, it is always hard even if it’s not hard.

-I love Dixie and the team.
+I love the TCFOS team.
 I especially appreciate how they are unusually accommodating.
 Our Director of Operations had an established relationship with Deborah Schwartz.
 Deborah introduced us to Trusted CFO, and they provided us with the solution we needed.
 There was no need for us to look elsewhere.

 Like I said it was frustrating in the beginning and I think it was because Trusted CFO Solutions understood the process so well and we did not understand it at all.
 So, there were many frustrations on my part because I would be fine with everything, but then I would get upset when my team started getting frustrated to the point where we were crying over how it was so painful.
 However, once Trusted CFO Solutions understood that we needed help it was much better.
 For them, it’s a day-to-day thing; they are Sage Intacct pros.
 We didn’t know anything, so we needed more help, and they provided it.